 For a PDF of a sign requesting employees to wear a mask in the workplace, see Appendix C.

 Face coverings should be laundered daily and should not be distracting or offensive to others.
-The CDC provides information on how to make and wear cloth face coverings.
-CDC recommends that face coverings should:
+The CDC provides information on how to select, wear, and clean your mask.
+CDC recommends: